-Ok Alone is one of the highest-rated lone worker solutions and because of this, we get lots of questions about and from lone workers.
+Ok Alone is one of the highest-rated lone worker solutions around and because of this, we get asked lots of questions from and about lone workers.
 A lot of people also search on Google about lone working.
 People ask who lone workers are, what are the risks of lone working, how do they stay safe and much, much more.

 1. What are the rules for working alone?

 Employees are legally allowed to work alone.
 There is nothing specific in general legislation that prohibits a person from working alone.
 However, employers need to assess situations on a case by case basis.
 Some situations such as pregnancy or existing disability/medical conditions may stop a person safely working alone or affect a person’s ability to complete tasks alone or in isolation.